shahery/django-blog-project4/README.md

       image of the post.
       ![pic3](https://user-images.githubusercontent.com/95220937/178114802-3ee61823-a93f-4495-9b31-c9fe5f0e55da.png)
   * Like the post:
-    * Users can like the post.
+    * Users can like the post by clicking on the icon of thumbs up.
      ![pic16](https://user-images.githubusercontent.com/95220937/178115174-7f189379-7c2d-45d8-b334-c7aea5e82ae9.png)
   * Comment on the post:
-    * Users can comment on the post.
+    * Users can comment on the post by writing in the body field showing.
     ![pic10](https://user-images.githubusercontent.com/95220937/178115272-a8a26f05-54f6-4d5b-a3f6-d034d46fa6cc.png)
   * Edit or Update the post:
     * Users can edit or update the post by clicking on the edit button showing below